anima-wg/constrained-6tisch-anima-dtls-join-proxy/draft-vanderstok-anima-constrained-join-proxy.md

 parameters.
 However, before the device can receive these configuration parameters, it needs to authenticate itself to the network to which it connects.
 In {{I-D.ietf-anima-bootstrapping-keyinfra}} Enrolment over Secure Transport (EST) {{RFC7030}} is used to authenticate the joining device.
 However, IPv6 routing is necessary to establish a connection between joining device and the EST server.

-This document specifies a Join-proxy and protocol to act as intermediary between joining device and EST server to establish a connection between joining device and EST server.
+This document specifies a Join Proxy and protocol to act as intermediary between joining device and EST server to establish a connection between joining device and EST server.

 This document is very much inspired by text published earlier in {{I-D.kumar-dice-dtls-relay}}.